Trewaters/SifuTrewaters/practice/signIn_2022.md

 # Sign In Daily 2022

+## Thursday, 2022-04-28 08:31:38

+I turned yesterday around in the afternoon.
+I missed my morning window for coding so I will see what I can do on breaks.
+My goal is to get 15 minutes minimum to learn something new.
+I would like 30 minutes to an hour but that has been difficult lately.
+Mainly because I can't seem to prioritize that hour for myself.
+I am overwhelmed and under disciplined to make it happen now.

 ## Wednesday, 2022-04-27 08:17:05

 Tuesday was a bust.
 I didn't do any coding yesterday.
 How does it feel to fail?
 Not great.
 What does failure look like?
 This is a small failure.
 I am disappointing myself.
 I am still employed.
 I have a job that pays the bills.
 This is my personal goal to improve my job skills.
 This failure feels big.
 I really don't like my work and want a change.
 I feel if I can improve my coding skills I could apply for better jobs.